New country, new people, new challenges.

 What Min-jun wants others to know

-Once Min-jun reported the website and his experience to the eSafety Commissioner, the video was quickly taken down.
-He was so thankful that the Commissioner was able to assist.
+Once Min-jun reported the website and his image-based abuse experience to eSafety, the video was quickly taken down.
+He was so thankful that the eSafety Commissioner was able to assist.

 He still had no idea if the woman had really been based in Australia, or if anything she said was true.
-He wasn’t even sure if the woman from the Facebook profile was the same one in the video-call.
+He was not even sure if the woman from the Facebook profile was the same one in the video-call.

-He knew he’d been taken advantage of.
-At the time, there was a part of him that thought it was all too good to be true, but he’d been feeling lonely and pushed those thoughts to the back of his head.
+He knew he had been taken advantage of.
+At the time, there was a part of him that thought it was all too good to be true, but he had been feeling lonely and pushed those thoughts to the back of his head.

-He knew he’d have to be extremely careful whenever someone he didn’t know contacted him online—especially if it was a beautiful woman who wanted to take off her clothes.
+He knew he would have to be extremely careful whenever someone he didn’t know contacted him online — especially if it was a beautiful woman who wanted to take off her clothes.

 Min-jun was a victim of sextortion.

-If you are a victim of sextortion, or know someone who is, please report it to our Office.
+If you are a victim of sextortion, or know someone who is, please report it to eSafety.

 *Min-jun’s story combines the experiences and emotions of a number of individuals in this situation.
 Stock photo.
 Posed by model.